 If you'd like to have a page online where people can sign up to your list, we can host your sign up form for you.
 After you have created your sign up form, just follow these instructions.

 - First, go to the Sign Up Forms section of your list.
-Then, click on the name of your sign up form.
+Then, click the "Publish" step.

 - Scroll down and click "Use My Form as a Landing Page."
 Then, copy the URL that we provide.